svn2github/scantooldotnet/trunk/scantool/readme.txt

 =========== Version History ==========
 ======================================

+   v1.09  -  Fixed erroneous interpretation of 7F responses (KWP2000)
-	v1.08  -  Fixed problem with ECUs that pad the response with 0's v1.07  -  Added the rest of the sensors defined in SAE J1979 (APR2002) Added the rest of "designed to comply with" to Sensor Data Cleaned up portions of the code
+             Fixed number of codes reporting in Trouble Codes Fixed incorrect DTC interpretation when more than one response is received v1.08  -  Fixed problem with ECUs that pad the response with 0's v1.07  -  Added the rest of the sensors defined in SAE J1979 (APR2002) Added the rest of "designed to comply with" to Sensor Data Cleaned up portions of the code
              Added COM ports 5-8 to Options
-		  Updated codes.dat with latest generic P and U codes, and removed B and C codes System information dialog supports a wider range of processors and platforms v1.06  -  Fixed some problems with RS232, corrected air flow rate formula (US system), added 16 new sensors, modified the layout of "Sensor Data", misc. bug fixes
+             Updated codes.dat with latest generic P and U codes, and removed B and C codes System information dialog supports a wider range of processors and platforms v1.06  -  Fixed some problems with RS232
+             Corrected air flow rate formula (US system) Added 16 new sensors
+             Modified the layout of "Sensor Data"
+             Misc. bug fixes
-	v1.04  -  Updated serial library, some bug fixes and enhancements, support for multiple platforms and
+   v1.04  -  Updated serial library
+             Some bug fixes and enhancements
+             Support for multiple platforms and compilers
-		  compilers
-	v1.03  -  fixed incorrect display of some sensors when ELM323 is used (July 9, 2002)
-	v1.02	- Minor bug fixes (June 6, 2002)
+	v1.03  -  Fixed incorrect display of some sensors when ELM323 is used v1.02	 -  Minor bug fixes
-	v1.01	- Minor bug fixes (June 5, 2002)
+	v1.01	 -  Minor bug fixes
-	v1.00 	- Initial release (June 1, 2002)
+	v1.00  -  Initial release

-(C) ScanTool.net, 2004